RichardLangner/MultiTapButton/README.md

 </strong>

 ## DEFINING A BUTTON
-If you have a button (e.g. an active LOW switch) which pulls GPIO2 LOW when pressed, and you want to declare it as <strong>' button1 '</strong> you can use <br>
+If you have a button (e.g. an active LOW switch) which pulls GPIO2 LOW when pressed, and you want to declare it as <strong>'button1'</strong> you can use <br>
 `MultiTapButton button1(2,LOW);`

 ## DEBOUNCE NOISY SWITCHES